-Throughout the year, pupil's positive behaviour will be celebrated in line with the school's values: Relationships, Kindness, and High Aspirations.
+Throughout the year, pupil's positive behaviour will be celebrated in line with the school's values: Relationships, Kindness, and love for learning.
 Our school values will be shared with pupils on a regular basis during, for example, assemblies and incidental reinforcement throughout the day.
 We aim to ensure pupils understand the meaning of our values and why they are important.

 Pupils' accomplishments will be celebrated within in their classrooms in a manner that is suitable for each individual class (e.g. a 'Wow Wall' or 'recognition board').
-Pupils that exceed expecations or demonstrate something considered to be 'exceptional' will celebrated by the Leadership Team (including positive praise and a special sticker).
+Pupils that exceed expectations or demonstrate something considered to be 'exceptional' will celebrated by the Leadership Team (including positive praise, special stickers and celebration assembelies.
+Our emphsise is to catch they being and doing good.

-Each class may use individualised rewards to encourage positive behaviours.
+Each class may use individualised systems to encourage positive behaviours.
 Parents/carers should be made aware of any additional incentives so that they can support the school and their child in promoting positive behaviours.